JasZal/dyno/README.md

 ### Software Requirements
 - OS: Ubuntu (at least version 20.04)
-- Software: go (at least version 1.21.4), bazel (at least version 7.5.0), python using matplotlib
+- Software: go (at least version 1.21.4), bazel (at least version 7.5.0), python using matplotlib and numpy

 ## Set up the environment